EpicPlayerA10/tribalwars-api/README.md

 # TribalWars2 API Wrapper
-API Wrapper for [TribalWars2.com](https://tribalwars2.com).
+API Wrapper for [TribalWars2.com](https://tribalwars2.com) in TypeScript.
 Missing many types for game packets, but essential components are ready to start doing something concrete with this library.

 ## Examples
 ```ts